TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/New-B1APIKey.md

 ```

 ## DESCRIPTION
-This function is used to create a new API Key from the BloxOne Cloud.
+This function is used to create a new API Key from the Infoblox Portal.

 ## EXAMPLES